-The blog has been silent for three solid weeks, and I apologize for that.
+The blog has been silent for three solid weeks, and to anyone who actually reads my rambles, I apologize for that.
 It’s been a busy time.
 Four days after my last post, I left Missouri to travel back to Riyadh.

 And in a lot of ways, it was very difficult.